sulfurlinux/Quickshell-rice/README.md

 - Lockscreen keeps breaking > Maybe the pyton script breaks it?
 - Fix the Workspace order
 - Fix the scratchpad numbers
-- Fix the notification daemon blocking interaction with Notifications
+- Freeze the screen when Screenshotting

 ## Roadmap